aaltonewmedia/physcomp.newmedia.dog/content/2024/iris-han/final-project-fluffy-friend/index.md

 ![](image-1-.png "https://miro.com/app/board/uXjVLI1K7Ds=/?moveToWidget=3458764606177258504&cot=14")

-Thinking about the stucture and materials was a big challenge at the first stage.
-I realized I totally didn't know how and where I can buy all the materials.
-With my stickability in this project, I finally solved this problem after searching everywhere.
-More important thing is I got so many help from my classmates and Matti!
+Thinking about the structure and materials was a big challenge in the first stage.
+I realized I didn't know how and where I could buy all the materials.
+I had just arrived in Finland and was completely clueless about how to source materials.
+My previous experience was not applicable here.
+So I felt a little desperate at first because I didn’t even know where to buy cotton for filling.
+However, I finally solved this problem!
+I got so much help from my classmates and Matti!
 I finally got nice fabric, metal mesh, needle!

 ![](屏幕截图-2024-12-09-213204.png)